 The remaining units for the first and second semesters are composed of electives.

-The second year of the program will be devoted to electives both within the I School and in other units on campus.
+The second year of the MIMS program will be devoted to electives both within the I School and in other units on campus.
 During the final semester of the second year students will, working in groups, undertake final projects.
 The interdisciplinary diversity of the I School program makes many kinds of projects suitable.
 Some projects involve the design of an information-intensive application and creation of a software artifact.
 Other projects include a significant research component, making a written report the most important artifact.
-In conjunction with the final project, students should also take a professional skills workshop during the final semester of the second year.
+We encourage applicants to review prior year MIMS Final Projects.

 All degree requirements must be taken on a letter grade basis.

-Work toward the degree must be completed with a grade point average of at least B (3.0 on a 4.0 scale).
+Students must maintain a cumulative grade point average of at least a B (3.0 on a 4.0 scale) in order to earn the MIMS degree.
 Students may elect to take courses on a satisfactory/unsatisfactory basis up to a limit of one third (i.e., 16 units) of the total units applied toward the degree.

 Length of the MIMS Program